“They usually have two tellers in my local bank, except when it’s very busy when they have one.”

 However, for the first issue, taxes, all of the information is readily available on the Internet.
 It’s not the specific numbers that matter as much as the approach.
 Plugging in the numbers is a simple matter, but it’s the knowledge of how they affect your plan that is crucial.

 The second issue, real estate, is different for a financial planner than for a real estate agent.
 As planners, we are concerned about cash flow, property taxes, depreciation, and return on investment.
 We don’t care about whether or not the color scheme works well with wood floors.
 That’s what a real estate agent cares about.
-Therefore, proxies for growth, like Zillow, demographic studies where necessary, and intelligent modeling are what count with regards to real estate.
+Therefore, proxies for growth, like Zillow, demographic studies where necessary, and intelligent modeling are what counts with regard to real estate.
 We leave comparisons of one neighborhood to another to a real estate agent who should have boots on the ground.

 While it would not have been feasible 20 years ago, improvements in technology, as well as understanding how trust is built make it very reasonable for a financial planner to be located in a completely different state than his clients.